 How can I make sure column names from my queries make sense and aren’t too long?Objectives

-Apply aggregation to group records in SQL.
+Apply aggregation functions to group records together.

 Filter and order results of a query based on aggregate functions.